Why do people so often

 overspending on the military (rather than infrastructure, welfare,

-public services), risking or provoking international conflict, and
+public services), risking or provoking international conflict, subsidizing

 allowing individuals and corporations to evade mind-boggling